Absence of precursor incommensurate charge order in electronic nematic Ba0.35Sr0.65Ni2As2

 Theoretical work has shown that fluctuations associated with an electronically nematic quantum critical phase can enhance superconducting phases with few requirements \cite{NematicTheory_Lederner,NematicTheory_Lederner2}.
 The proximity of magnetism in the cuprates and iron-pnictides prevents a straightforward study investigating the potential enhancement effects of electronic nematic fluctuations to superconductivity.
-Our recent studies of the tunable superconducting pnictide material \BaSr revealed a strong sixfold enhancement of \Tc, from 0.6 K to 3.5 K, upon increase of nematic fluctuations, suggesting strong evidence of a pairing enhancement \cite{Eckberg_nematic}.
-Furthermore, with evidence of charge \cite{Lee_BANI_CDW} and nematic \cite{Eckberg_nematic} orders in proximity to the enhancement, the \BaSr~series is good candidate for exploring the interplay of charge and nematic degrees of freedom in the absence of magnetism.
+Our recent studies of the tunable superconducting pnictide material \BaSr~revealed a strong sixfold enhancement of \Tc~from 0.6 K to 3.5 K in proximity to an increase of nematic fluctuations, suggesting strong evidence of a pairing enhancement \cite{Eckberg_nematic}.
+Furthermore, with evidence of charge \cite{Lee_BANI_CDW} and nematic \cite{Eckberg_nematic} orders in proximity to the enhancement, \BaSr~is positioned as a a good candidate for exploring the interplay of charge and nematic degrees of freedom in the absence of magnetism within superconducting systems.